Holly Kenny, Owner/Instructor

 Flamework artist and metalsmith Holly Kenny has been creating artisan glass jewelry, giftware and home decor since 2008.
 She exhibits at artisan fairs throughout the East Coast and has taught both beginner and intermediate flamework and metals classes for 10 years.
 She currently teaches child, teen and adult classes in her studio and at Snow Farm - the New England Craft Program - in Williamsburg, Massachusetts.
 She opened the studio and gift shop in 2017, naming it after her daughter, whose initials are "LCK".
 Her teenage daughter and son provide an endless source of inspiration, creativity and laughter along the journey.
 Holly finds glass to be such a fluid, captivating medium and is always intrigued to discover what shapes and forms the glass will take as it changes from one physical state to another.
 Her favorite part of her work is when the glass begins to ‘speak’, pushing the boundaries of what is possible.
 She loves to translate this imagination and possibility into a unique piece of wearable or functional art for her clients.
 Her work can be found at more than fifty shops and galleries across the country.
 She welcomes custom orders.

-Sheila Checkoway, Artist in Residence/Instructor
+Sheila Checkoway, Instructor

 Lisa Scott, Graphic Designer